Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 contests.
+- The Nuggets have a 7-3 record against the spread while going 9-1 overall in their past 10 games.

-- Against the spread, Denver has fared better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Denver has played better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 - Denver is 39-22 against the spread and 48-13 overall when scoring more than 109.8 points.